The 10 Biggest Weight Loss Myths

 Myth #7: Certain exercises can target "trouble" spots.

 If wanting to lose fat in a certain area, such as the belly, doing countless sit-ups or crunches likely will not… And despite what you see on commercials and in the media, spot reduction in exercise remains a myth.

 To this day, there is no specific exercise pattern, nor pill or supplement for that matter, that can guarantee fat reduction in a particular region.
 So in order to peak the abdominal muscles, you must lose overall body fat, which is determined by personal genetics and lifestyle choices.

 Myth #8: Cardio is better for fat burning than strength training.

 All too often dieters turn to cardio to torch calories and burn fat.
-While can cardio drop the number on the scale more quickly, greater fat loss and muscle results from strength training, which helps speed up metabolism.
+While can cardio drop the number on the scale faster, greater fat loss and muscle growth results from strength training, which helps speed up metabolism.

 Myth #9: Going vegetarian or vegan is a ticket to weight loss.

 It is not too uncommon individuals turn to a vegetarian and vegan diet in hopes to shed those unwanted pounds…

 But "eating vegan" can still contain calorically-dense foods and may even lead to weight gain.
 Although a bag of chips may be both vegetarian and vegan-friendly, continuously indulging on such products may not be the most appropriate method to lose weight.